VglntzrX-MKII/UDP-Pinger-Enhanced/README.md

   </p>
 <br>

-> A UDP Pinger in Python where the packet drop rate is simulated to be 40% and the client can ping the server, the server echos the message as a response and the client can calculate Round Trip Time on response.
+> This is a UDP Pinger written in Python which simulates a 40% packet drop rate.
+The client sends pings to the server, which echoes the message back.
+The client then calculates the Round Trip Time (RTT) based on the response.

  **Please look at the screenshots to know what the UDP Pinger output looks like.**